MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Missing template argument lists

-In Visual Studio 2015 and earlier, the compiler didn't diagnose missing template argument lists when the template appeared in a template parameter list: For example, when part of a default template argument or a non-type template parameter was missing.
+In Visual Studio 2015 and earlier, the compiler didn't diagnose all missing template argument lists.
+It wouldn't note when the missing template appeared in a template parameter list: for example, when part of a default template argument or a non-type template parameter was missing.
 This issue can result in unpredictable behavior, including compiler crashes or unexpected runtime behavior.
 The following code compiles in Visual Studio 2015, but produces an error in Visual Studio 2017.

 ```cpp
 template <class T> class ListNode;